-Daylight saving time (DST) has come to an end for most Australian states.
-While you’ve turned your clocks and watches back 1 hour, you will also need to ensure the time settings in your trade/transaction reporting are correct.
+Daylight saving time (DST) begins for most Australian states and territories on 3 October.
+While you get ready to turn your clocks and watches forward 1 hour, you will also need to ensure the time settings in your trade/transaction reporting are correct.

 Here are 2 tips to follow to ensure your trades/transactions are reported at the correct time:

-1. Check the Time fields in your handback files
+1. Check the Time fields in your trade state report

-Wednesday, 7 April 2021, will be the first day that you receive handback files for trades/transactions carried out after the end of DST.
+Wednesday, 6 October 2021, will be the first day that you receive your trade state report for trades/transactions carried out after DST commences.
 We recommend conducting the following check and to act promptly to rectify any problems that may occur.

 You will need to cross check the time of your trades/transactions against the UTC time recorded under the following DTCC fields: